-Simply put, drop shipping is the process of shipping goods directly to your customers from a third-party supplier or “vendor”, without an intermediary step (like storing the goods at your physical business location).
+Dropshipping is the process of shipping goods directly to your customers from a third-party supplier or vendor, without an intermediary step (like storing the goods at your physical business location).

-- Your business routinely orders product from a supplier to maintain inventory on hand, often in Minimum Order Quantities (MOQs) to get a wholesale price
+- Your business routinely orders products from a supplier to maintain the inventory on hand, often in Minimum Order Quantities (MOQs) to get a wholesale price

 - Your business stores the products until a customer orders them.